Keeping up with the latest Instagram Reels trends takes a ton of time and effort — especially when you’re a team of one.

 Everyone loves behind-the-scenes content — whether it’s a day in the life, a morning routine, or a glimpse into how a product is made.

-Case in point: Take graphic designer, Adam The Ill-ustrator, who has a series showcasing his process for drawing new illustrations.
+Case in point: graphic designer Adam The Ill-ustrator has a series showcasing his process for drawing new illustrations.

 The result?
 Multiple Reels with over 100K views: